 I’m afraid that talking about infertility will be overwhelming.

 Although it might seem unbearably painful, grieving infertility is essential.
 And, talking about infertility makes it more manageable.
 When we hold things in, they grow and grow, taking over every aspect of our lives.
 Talking about difficult emotions is like releasing a pressure valve and letting all of the built up pain, regret and fear lift away.
 Once you let your feelings out, you can find relief.
+Talking with an infertility therapist is a safe experience, because they understand what you are going through.

 Infertility counseling can’t help me have a child.

 It’s true that your therapist can’t “fix” everything.
 Infertility is a reality, and we would never undermine the physical, medical and logistical challenges you’re experiencing.
 Instead, we want to assure you that you don’t have to face those challenges alone.
 You are valuable and worthwhile, and you deserve support.
 We can help you cope, feel better and trust that you have an ally on your side.
 And, we can offer clarity and pathways to tangible solutions.
+The psychological impact of infertility can be profound.
+You deserve to have a partner to help you cope.

 I don’t have time for therapy.